 6. Blog drafting and sign off

-Towards the end of the interview, we will agree with the client an expected delivery date for the blogs unless outlined in our initial programme plan.
+Towards the end of the interview, we will agree with the client on an expected delivery date for the blogs unless outlined in our initial programme plan.
 This might be weekly, bi-weekly or monthly.

 Using the information provided in the interview and research around the topic, our writers will put together a high-quality blog piece that is search engine optimised and includes links to other parts of the client’s website, helping to move readers through the buyer journey.

-The blog will be fed back into the client’s marketing team for review, at which point they can raise questions, make edits or include comments on what they like, dislike or feels needs changing.
+The blog will be fed back into the client’s marketing team for review, at which point they can raise questions, make edits or include comments on what they like, dislike or feel needs changing.

 Once approved – and depending on the level of support we are providing – we can publish the blog on the client’s behalf or leave it with them to manage.

-This is a summary of our content strategy workshop and process from end-to-end.
+This is a summary of our content strategy workshop and process from end to end.
 There are nuances involved at every stage but that will ultimately depend on the level of support the client needs.

-Our content creation services range from simple but high-quality blogs through to market research reports and white papers.
+Our content creation services range from simple but high-quality blogs to market research reports and white papers.
 No matter your content requirements, we can help you to create content that resonates with your target audience and consistently generates leads.

 25 inspirational quotes to keep you motivated for business in 2021